 Live resin can be consumed in a few different ways.

-Vaping with a dab pen
+Vaping with a dab pen or cart

 Be sure to use a dabber tool to get the live resin into the oven or bowl of the dab pen.
 Then just adjust the temperature, press the button, and inhale.